 DIY Ramen Soup

-This jarred version of ramen soup is a healthier alternative to most varieties you can buy at the store.
-Have fun customizing the veggies to your taste! —Michelle, Clair, Seattle, Washington
+This jarred version of ramen soup is a healthier alternative than most commercial varieties.
+Play favorites with the veggies to suit your taste. —Michelle, Clair, Seattle, Washington

 Total TimePrep/Total Time: 25 min.